hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-Then if you check again the resouce quotas, you will see the quota resources are propagated to all projects under each team namespace:
+If you check again the resouce quotas, you will see the quota resources are propagated to all projects under each team namespace:

 ```shell
 $ kubectl get resourcequota -n team-caas